How to Become a Notary in New York

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in New York?

-A notary errors and omissions (E&O) insurance policy is optional in New York and is not required to become a New York notary public or to renew your notary commission.
-However, the American Association of Notaries strongly recommends that every New York notary obtain a notary E&O insurance policy.
-This insurance protects you from a claim if a client sues you as a notary.
-A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a New York notary public.
+A notary errors and omissions insurance policy is not required to become a New York notary public or to renew your notary commission.
+However, the American Association of Notaries strongly recommends that every New York notary obtain a notary errors and omissions insurance policy.
+This insurance protects you if a client sues you as a notary.
+A notary errors and omissions insurance policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage a New York notary public selects.

 Do I need a notary bond to become a notary in New York?